For Advice. For Advocacy. For Dispute Resolution. For Litigation. For Family.

 Public and direct access barristers in appropriate cases.

-We invite individuals to write a 1,000-word essay discussing the following: “The law on maintenance should be reformed to provide for a formulaic approach.
+This year, we invite individuals to write a 1,000-word essay discussing the following:

 For more information or to make a submission, click here